 Educational Services and Sanctions

-Student Rights and Responsibilities is committed to student learning and development.
-In meeting with students, we may recommend or sanction educational or support services that are appropriate.
+Student Conduct is committed to student learning and development.
+In meeting with students, we may recommend or sanction appropriate educational or support services.
 Below are some examples of sanctions.

 BASICS (Brief Alcohol and Other Drug Screening and Intervention for College Students)